VRtualize/VRtualize-Pangeo/docs/source/test_plan/repository_management.rst

 The relationships between units of code is tested within this branch.

+Advancement to upper branches will not occur until the code base of Certification 2 is in the integration branch.

 Testing Branch
 --------------

-`Cost of Entry`: Passes integration tests.
+`Cost of Entry`: Passes integration tests (Certification 2)

 The application as a whole is tested within this branch.